openebs-archive/openebs-docs/docs/cstor.md

 cStor has two main components:

-- **cStor targets** - cStor-target resides in this pod.
-It primarily does two things : exposethe iSCSI LUN and handle the synchronous replication of data if it has more than one replica.
-There will be one cStor target pod for each volume.
+(a) **cStor Pool Pods:** cStor Pool Pods are responsible for persisting the data on to the disks.
+The cStor Pool Pods are instantiated on a node and are provided with one or more disks on which data will be saved.
+Each cStor Pool Pod - can save data of one or more cStor Volumes. cStor Pool Pod - carves out space for each volume replica, manages the snapshots and clones of the replica.
+A set of such cStor Pool Pods form a single Storage Pool.
+The administrator will have to create a Storage Pool of type cStor - before creating a StorageClass for cStor Volumes.

-- **cStor  pools**  - cStor replicas reside in this pod.
-Lots of volume replicas typically share a cStor pool.
-A cStor pool is a set of cStor pool pods with each pod on a given node.
+(b) **cStor Target Pods:**  When a cStor Volume is provisioned, it creates a new cStor Target Pod that is responsible for exposing the iSCSI LUN. cSTor Target Pod receives the data from the workloads, and then passes it on to the respective cStor Volume Replicas (on cStor Pools). cStor Target Pod handles the synchronous replication and quorum management of its replicas.

 ## cStor targets

 cStor target runs in a pod and exposes an iSCSI lun on 3260 port.
-It also export the volume metrics that can be scraped by Prometheus.
+It also exports the volume metrics that can be scraped by Prometheus.

 ## cStor pools